 - excessive mounting or chasing

 - boxing (when both rabbits stand on their back legs ‘boxing’ each other)

 - excessive fur pulling

-Although all these behaviours can be expected in the process of bonding, they can trigger fighting, so best to be interrupted before things escalate.
+Although all these behaviours can be expected in the process of bonding, they can trigger fighting, so it's best interrupted before things escalate.